 My Pickle Recipe

 You can buy commercial pickle solutions, but I don’t bother with that.
 I just mix up my own solution using two simple household ingredients that I always have on hand.
 It’s less expensive.
-And since I already use vinegar and salt for other purposes, it’s one less thing occupying valuable storage space.
+And since I already use vinegar and salt for other purposes, it’s one fewer chemical taking up valuable storage space in my studio.

 - 1 Cup distilled white vinegar